Anut-py/h-raylib/CONTRIBUTING.md

 Keep in mind that this is all automatic; no extra action in the code is necessary for this to happen.
 Take a look at `Raylib.Internal` to see the functions used for this.

-Unfortunately, this could lead to performance problems in larger projects, as large assets such as models must stay in memory for the duration of the program.
-This is why manual unloading is in the roadmap.
+In some cases, models and other data used by a program are extremely large and thus expensive to keep in memory for the entire duration of the program.
+For this reason, the `unload*` functions are available to manually unload data on the fly.